 What we’ve learned since the last round of CLD Plans 2018-21:

 - During the period September 2016 to June 2019, HM Inspectors of Education carried out inspections in all 32 local authorities.
-A summary of the main inspection findings were published in 2020 in the Improving life chances and empowering communities Community learning and development in Scotland: Findings from inspection evidence 2016-19 report.
+A summary of the main inspection findings was published in 2020 in the Improving life chances and empowering communities Community learning and development in Scotland: Findings from inspection evidence 2016-19 report.

 - In December 2020, the Scottish Government set out guidance and accompanying information local authorities and their partners to take into account when meeting their statutory requirements for CLD.
 The guidance reinforced the valuable contribution that the CLD sector is making to supporting learners and communities during the Covid-19 crisis.
 It also took into account the challenges that the sector is facing as a result of the pandemic and the impact this will have on CLD.
 The Scottish Government recognise that CLD practitioners have a vital role to play in rebuilding from the pandemic and responding to the new challenges ahead.
 Community learning and development plans: guidance - 2021 to 2024.